7 Steps to Brand Your Business Successfully (With Real-Life Examples)

 According to a 2024 Venngage report, brand recognition can increase by 80% when using a consistent color scheme and visual language across all channels.

 Example: Nike sets the gold standard in visual branding.
-Its clean, minimalist design, powerful “Just Do It” tagline, and iconic swoosh logo instantly evoke boldness, empowerment, and performance—values at the core of its brand identity.
+Its clean, minimalist design, powerful “Just Do It” tagline, and iconic swoosh logo instantly evoke empowerment and performance values at the core of its brand identity.

 Step 5 – Build Your Online Presence